 When you create a scenario on an element and then generate a Robustness diagram, a Collaboration is created as a child of the selected element to act as a container for the Robustness diagram.

-On a diagram or in the Browser window, select an element and use one of these access paths to display the Scenarios window, then click on and select 'Robustness'.
+On a diagram or in the Browser window, click on the element and select one of these access methods to display the Scenarios view, then click on and select 'Robustness'.